umbraco/organizer-guide/Organiser-Advice/virtual-meetups.md

 There is an [Umbraco Community YouTube channel](https://www.youtube.com/channel/UCIMCVKFTnLBJPkbkIez4IzQ) that meetup videos can be published to.
 Find Arnold Visser on the community Slack for help with that.

+### Questions

+Before you start the session ask the speaker if they are happy to take questions during their talk or at the end.

+Remind attendees that they can post questions to the Zoom chat if they want.
+Ensure one of the meetup organisers is monitoring the vhat to ensure that all questions do get asked.

+Some attendees may feel self conscious at asking a question on the meetup, so offer them the ability to ping one of the organisers to ask questions on their behalf.

+Do make sure the questions and discussions stay on topic and consider nominating a meeting chair to ensure that people get an equal voice in the post talk chat.

 ### Finishing the meetup

 It's a good idea to have a formal end to the meetup, no doubt to say some thank yous and to remind people when the next meetup is.